 A family member or other interested individual may petition for the appointment of guardian/conservator for a protected person.
 State law requries a criminal background check and a Circuit Court judge will determine the suitabilitiy of a person petitioning to become a Guardian/Conservator.
-However, when a relative or other appropriate person is not qualified and willing to act in this capacity, the South Dakota Department of Human Services and the Department of Social Services are authorized to act as guardian/conservator for persons under their care.
+However, when a relative or other appropriate person is not qualified and willing to act in this capacity, the South Dakota Department of Human Services is authorized to act as guardian/conservator for persons under their care.